grapestone5321/edX-Programming-for-Everybody-Getting-Started-with-Python/README.md

 3: Variables, expressions and statements

-We learn how to make variables and store
+We learn how to make variables and store data in those variables.

 4: Conditional Execution